nvh95/react-advanced-2022/slides.md

 class: text-center
 ---

-# Some tips to start your OSS journey
+# Some tips to build your own open source project

 ---